The Gyle Shopping Centre: Ownership

 Gyle Shopping Centre opened in October 1993.
 The centre began as a joint development between Edinburgh Council, Marks and Spencer and Asda, although by the time of opening; Asda was replaced by Safeway.
-In 1997, the Gyle Shopping Centre was purchased outright by Marks and Spencer, who then sold the centre to USS in March 2000.
+In 1997, the Gyle Shopping Centre was purchased outright by Marks and Spencer.
+In March 2000 Marks and Spencer sold the centre to the Universities Superannuation Scheme (USS) in March 2000.

+The centre was purchased by William Ewart Properties in 2006.

 Ownership of the centre changed again in late-2020/early-2021.
 A failed planning application to expand the food court and add a cinema to the centre has hit the complex hard, along with the effects of the COVID-19 pandemic.

-In August 2023, the centre was acquired by Capital & Regional for £40,000,000.
+In August 2023, the centre was acquired for £40m by Capital & Regional from Gyle Shopping Centre Trustee Limited.
+At the time, gross rents were £6.8m/year and net rents were £5.77m/year, with 94% occupancy.In 2024, the centre became part of NewRiver, after its acquisition of Capital & Regional.

-Current stores

-Gyle has many stores, including WHSmith, Next, Virgin Media, Boots, Bank of Scotland, Marks & Spencer, Pandora, JD Sports, Holland & Barrett, Schuh and River Island.
-The food court was refurbished in 2005, and currently contains four outlets.
-The centre also previously had a Disney store until 2021, when it closed due to economic reasons as a result of the COVID-19 pandemic.